The leading abstract painter would choose to fork out for French mid-century furniture and buys books on art and architecture in bulk.

 The brains behind restaurants Mexico and Burger Burger is a fan of luxury linen and quality furniture, and buys her bubbles in bulk.

-Have you bought anything for the home that you later regretted?
 A television.
 We bought one but ended up getting rid of it.
 In the space we live in now we didn't find anywhere that we didn't feel it would end up dominating the space.
 For us, our time at home is for cooking and conversations with each other.
 We stare at screens all day.

 Describe your own style in three words.
 My style changes depending on the season and how I'm feeling.
 Perhaps best described as classic chic with a bit of jazz?